gbmhunter/blog/content/pages/electronics/components/diodes/_index.md

 Some other important properties of diodes are their ability to prevent conduction until a certain, configurable breakdown voltage, and a conduction current that is related to the square of the voltage across it.
 On schematics, they have the designator "D", and the following symbol (for a general diode).

-{{< figure src="/images/2011/09/schematic-symbol-general-diode.png" width="221px" caption="The schematic symbol for a general diode." caption-position="bottom" >}}
+{{< figure src="/images/2011/09/schematic-symbol-general-diode.png" width="221px" caption="The schematic symbol for a general diode."  >}}

 Diodes come in many [component packages](http://blog.mbedded.ninja/electronics/circuit-design/component-packages), one of the most common being the [through-hole DO-41 package](http://blog.mbedded.ninja/electronics/circuit-design/component-packages#do-41).
 They also come in standard SMD packages.
 It is a good idea to add polarity marks to the silkscreen layer on  diode footprints.
 The picture below shows polarity marks being added to a diode with a 0603 footprint.

-{{< figure src="/images/2011/09/silkscreen-polarity-marks-on-0603-diode-footprint.png" width="504px" caption="Polarity marks have been added to the silkscreen layer for these 0603 diodes." caption-position="bottom" >}}
+{{< figure src="/images/2011/09/silkscreen-polarity-marks-on-0603-diode-footprint.png" width="504px" caption="Polarity marks have been added to the silkscreen layer for these 0603 diodes."  >}}

 # Polarity